code0wl/inherito/README.md

-#inHerito ( A fun experiment )
+#inHerito ( A fun experiment in development )
 inHerito is a composable factory that allows you create the objects you want with ease and with the correct inheritance.
 It allows you to use properties and function methods from other objects without overusing and overinheriting.
 Every object that is created gets it's own logging information if option is set to true and allows you to keep a mindful eye on your objects.
 This is my take on solving the original OOP problem of overinheriting.
-Now you have OLOO (Objects Linked to Other Objects) and inherit only if you explicitely say so.
+Now you have OLOO (Objects Linked to Other Objects) and inherit only if you say so.

 Do you need this design pattern?
 No!